Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/09_Filters.md

 ## Using the filters

 To demonstrate the filters we must have band with a different genre.
-So do this POST request to "/bands":
+Login as user "admin" again and do this POST request to "/bands":
 ````````````````````````````````````````````````````````````````````````````````
 {
     "data": {